SignalK/charts-plugin/README.md

 ### Local Chart Files

-If you are using chart files stored on the Signal K Server you will need to add the locations where the chart files are stored so the plugin can generate the chart metadata.
+To use chart files stored on the Signal K Server the plugin needs to know where your local chart files are stored to generate the chart metadata.

+You can either:
+1. Put the chart files in the default location _(`/home/<user>/.signalk/charts`)_
-Do this by adding "Chart paths" and providing the path to each folder on the Signal K Server where chart files are stored. _(Defaults to `${signalk-configuration-path}/charts`)_
+2. Add configuration entries for the folders where the chart files are stored.

 <img src="https://user-images.githubusercontent.com/1435910/39382493-57c1e4dc-4a6e-11e8-93e1-cedb4c7662f4.png" alt="Chart paths configuration" width="450"/>

-When chart files are added to the folder(s) they will be processed by the plugin and the chart metadata will be available _(after the plugin has been restarted)_.
+>**Note:** After chart files have been added to folders they will be processed after the plugin has been restarted! _(disable / enable the plugin)_

 ### Online chart providers